Virginia Pérez-Ratton

-Virginia Pérez-Ratton (1950–2010).
-She was a Costa Rican artist, cultural manager and curator.
+Virginia Pérez-Ratton (1950–2010). was a Costa Rican artist, cultural manager and curator.
 She devoted a large part of her life to the promotion of visual arts and the development of artists in Central America and the Caribbean.

 Biography

 Virginia Pérez Johnston was born on September 16, 1950, in San José, Costa Rica.
 Pérez-Ratton obtained her academic degree in French literature at the University of Costa Rica.
 She got her first artistic training in Costa Rica from Grace Blanco (drawing), Lola Fernández (painting) and Juan Luis Rodríguez (engraving).
 In 1987 she continued her studies in Engraving at the École nationale supérieure des arts décoratifs in Paris, and later continued this study in Strasbourg, France.
 Most of her artistic practice took place during this period, as in the following decades she focused primarily on cultural management.

 In 1994, Pérez-Ratton became the first director of the Museum of Contemporary Art and Design (Museo de Arte y Diseño Contemporáneo – MADC) in San José, a public institution that she helped found.
 From this museum, she organized a series of exhibitions of regional artists and stimulated many artistic initiatives, with the goal of promoting Central American contemporary art and placing it on the international art map.
 During her tenure, she curated exhibitions featuring artists such as Luis Gonzáles Palma, Cecilia Paredes, Miltón Becerra, and Marisel Jiménez, addressing themes such as art and the city, the body, photography, and installation art, always with a strong emphasis on contemporary production in Central America and other parts of Latin America.

 In 1998, her tenure as director of the MADC concluded.
 That same year, she was invited by curator Paulo Herkenhoff to serve as regional curator for the XXVI São Paulo Art Biennial, the first edition of the Biennial to show a genuine interest in the artistic developments of Central America and the Caribbean.
 The Central American Pavilion focused on how the complex realities of the region had been represented through photography.
 Artists from thirteen countries, including Moisés Barrios (Guatemala), Regina Aguilar (Honduras), Sandra Eleta (Panama), Ernest Breleur (Martinique), and Allora & Calzadilla (Puerto Rico), took part in this historic participation.